LeJcleS15/.github/profile/README.md

 ## About

-**0byte** solves the biggest problem in the generative-AI era: **“How do I know this file is real?”**
+“How can I prove this file was genuinely AI-generated—and by whom?”

-It attaches an **invisible, zero-knowledge proof of origin** to every AI-generated image, video, or audio clip.
-Anyone can verify authenticity in milliseconds—no proprietary APIs, no leaked prompts, no guesswork.
+We embed an invisible, zero-knowledge proof of origin directly into every AI-generated image, video, or audio file.
+Anyone can independently verify the content’s authenticity in milliseconds—no central APIs, no leaked prompts, no guesswork.

 **Key points**